tobice/flux-lumines/doc/making-of-lumines.md

 1. The player hits the button **A**.
 2. Action `ROTATE_LEFT` is created and dispatched using **dispatcher** to all stores.
-3. The **Block store** will respond to this action and update itself.
+3. The `BlockStore` will respond to this action and update itself.
 It will rotate the falling block to the left.
 4. The whole game UI (React components) is rerendered.